Silky30-07/Hospitality-Domain-Dashboard-/README.md

 ## Tech stack
 The dashboard was built by using following tools and technologies :

-•	Excel – to get raw data details
+•	Excel – to get raw data details.

-•	Power Query – data transformation and cleaning layers for reshaping and preparing the data
+•	Power Query – data transformation and cleaning layers for reshaping and preparing the data.

-•	DAX (Data Analysis Expressions) – used for calculated measures , dynamic visuals and conditional logics
+•	DAX (Data Analysis Expressions) – used for calculated measures , dynamic visuals and conditional logics .

 •	Data Modeling – relationships established among different tables.